 I enjoy experimenting with different strengths and mixtures and strengths or studying the recommended dosages of the plant you’re using.

 You can also choose to dry your tea leaves so that they are ready and readily available at the time you require to use them.
-Drying enhances the taste and means that you can enjoy home-grown tea even if your plants are in hibernation during the winter.
+Drying enhances the taste and means you can enjoy home-grown tea even if your plants are hibernated during the winter.

 Making It Work

-Herbal teas are just one of the items you can purchase however they’re much more effective – and less expensive if you cultivate your own in your own home.
-We’d love to hear about what your herbal tea gardening adventures are going, so be sure to let us know about your experiences as well as any new combinations of teas you come across.
+Herbal teas are just one of the items you can purchase; however, they’re much more effective – and less expensive if you cultivate your own in your home.
+We’d love to hear about your herbal tea gardening adventures, so be sure to let us know about your experiences and any new combinations of teas you come across.